danielrc888/sushiswap-v3-liquidity-management/README.md

 ## Requirements

-1. User can create a liquidity position
+1. User can create a liquidity position.
-2. User can monitor position status
+2. User can monitor position status.
-3. User can adjust Price Range
+3. User can adjust Price Range.
-4. User can withdraw liquidity
+4. User can withdraw liquidity.

 ## Project setup

 Note: This project uses node version `22.11.0`

-1. Clone the repository
+1. Clone the repository.
     ```
     $ git clone https://github.com/danielrc888/sushiswap-v3-liquidity-management.git
     ```
-2. Install dependencies
+2. Install dependencies.

     ```
     $ npm install
+    ```

+3. Create an `.env` file and add `RPC_URL` and `WALLET_PRIVATE_KEY` variables like in the `.env.sample` file.

+4. Build the project

+    ```
+    $ npm run build
     ```

 ## Project structure

 This project contains 2 folders (`blockchain/` and `script/`).